Dell posts surprise revenue rise on booming demand for remote-work tools

 Nov 24 (Reuters) - Dell Technologies Inc DELL.N reported a surprise rise in third-quarter revenue on Tuesday, driven by buoyant demand for its desktops and notebooks from remote workers and learners during the COVID-19 pandemic.

-The company said revenue from its client solutions group, which includes desktop PCs, notebooks and tablets, was a record $12.29 billion, up about 8% from a year earlier.
+Consumers and businesses are spending on notebooks at a rate Dell has not seen in over a decade, according to an earnings presentation, helping its client solutions group rake in a record $12.29 billion in revenue, up about 8% from a year earlier.

-"We met unprecedented demand for remote work and learn solutions this quarter," Chief Operating Officer Jeff Clarke said in a statement.
+Global shipments in the traditional PC market, which includes desktops, notebooks, and workstations, jumped 14.6% year-over-year to 81.3 million units in the third quarter of 2020, according to data from IDC.

-While the health crisis lifted demand for its remote workstation products, the company's data center business remained under pressure.
+While the health crisis lifted demand for Dell's remote workstation products, the company's data center business remained under pressure.

 Revenue from its data center business fell about 4% to $8.02 billion in the quarter.